 In Congress, Josh has drawn from his private sector experience, and the lessons he learned growing up in Jersey and working in his father’s store, to reach across party lines to find common ground on our most pressing issues.
 By bringing people together, fighting for lower taxes and affordable health care, and standing up for Jersey Values, Josh is getting things done for our families and our country.

 While in Congress, Josh has distinguished himself as a bipartisan leader who believes in working together across party lines to find common ground to get things done.
 Shortly after he was sworn in in 2017, Josh was elected Co-Chair of the Problem Solvers Caucus.
 Since then, the group has grown to include 28 Democrats and 28 Republicans who work together to find solutions for our nation’s toughest challenges.
-Recognizing his efforts, the nonpartisan Lugar Center named Josh the most bipartisan Democratic Member of Congress for the 116th Congress.
+Recognizing his efforts, the nonpartisan Lugar Center named Josh the most bipartisan Democratic Member of Congress for the 116th and 117th Congress.
 Josh is making a difference by working across the aisle and delivering results for our families.

 When he got to Congress, Josh quickly began working with local officials to claw back more of our hard earned money.
 After Congress passed a Tax Hike Bill that took a two-by-four to our state, Josh introduced a Tax Cut Plan and has helped lead the charge to reinstate SALT (the State and Local Tax deduction) to help lower the tax burden on New Jersey’s families.